RoboCup-SPL/GameController/TCM.md

 Building the TeamCommunicationMonitor is done together with the GameController using Apache Ant.

-The jar file does not check for command line parameters, so it may be executed by simply calling:
+The jar file may be executed by simply double-clicking it or calling:

 `java -jar TeamCommunicationMonitor.jar`